 China's Xi turns to financial experts to tame economic risks

-Since 2018, President Xi Jinping has put 12 former executives at state-run financial institutions or regulators in top posts across China's 31 provinces,regions and municipalities, including some who have grappled with banking and debt difficulties that have raised fears of financial meltdown.
+Since 2018, Chinese President Xi Jinping has put 12 former executives at state-run financial institutions or regulators in top posts across China's 31 provinces, regions and municipalities, including some who have grappled with banking and debt difficulties that have raised fears of a financial meltdown.

 Only two top provincial officials had such financial background before the last big leadership reshuffle in 2012, according to Reuters research.